Grow your business with the Discover newsletter

-When planning to transition from domestic to international, your business will encounter decisions that will have a big impact on its operations.
-One of them is navigating the differences between domestic and international shipping, which involves the added complexity of Customs clearance.
-To ensure a smooth and seamless cross-border delivery experience, it's beneficial to consider which Incoterms will apply to your shipments and identify the options that best align with the needs of your business and customers.
+When planning to move from domestic to international, your business will face important decisions.
+These choices will greatly affect its operations.
+One of them is dealing with the differences between domestic and international shipping.
+This includes the extra step of Customs clearance.
+To ensure a smooth cross-border delivery, think about which Incoterms apply to your shipments.
+Choose the options that best fit your business and customer needs.

 Incoterms – or “International Commerce Terms” – are a set of standardized terms that define crucial aspects of global trade.
-They were established by the International Chamber of Commerce (ICC) to provide uniform rules for the delivery of goods within international commerce, and clarify buyer and seller responsibilities for a shipment throughout its journey.
+The International Chamber of Commerce (ICC) established them to provide uniform rules for the delivery of goods within international commerce and to clarify buyer and seller responsibilities for a shipment throughout its journey.
 This includes shipping tasks, insurance duties, and payment of duties and taxes.
 The most common Incoterms e-commerce merchants need to know are DDP and DDU.

 DDP stands for “Delivered Duty Paid.”
-Under this Incoterm, the seller assumes responsibility for the shipment – including risks, transportation, loading, customs clearance fees, duties and taxes, and insurance.
-If the seller is working with a customs broker – like DHL Express – they will typically be billed for the costs before the goods are imported.
-Once they are dropped off at a named destination, liability transfers to the buyer.
+Under this Incoterm, the seller takes on the responsibility for shipping.
+This includes risks, transportation, loading, customs fees, duties, taxes, and insurance.
+If the seller works with a customs broker, like DHL Express, they typically are billed for the costs before the goods are imported.
+Once they drop off the items at a named destination, the buyer assumes liability.

-This term may also be referred to as DTP – Duties and Taxes Paid.
+People may also refer to this term as DTP – Duties and Taxes Paid.

 With DDP, your business (the seller) is responsible for:

 DDU stands for “Delivered Duty Unpaid.”
-Under this Incoterm, the seller is responsible for the safe delivery of goods to a named destination – typically a seaport – including loading and shipping costs.
+Under this Incoterm, the seller must safely deliver goods to a specific place, usually a seaport.
+This includes the costs for loading and shipping.
 The seller must provide the buyer with the necessary documentation to receive the goods at the destination, including the Waybill.
 Once there, the buyer assumes all risks and responsibilities, including customs charges, duties and taxes, unloading costs, and transportation to the next destination.
-Customs will only release the shipment after the fees have been paid.
+Customs will only release the shipment after the buyer pays the fees.

-This term may also be referred to as DAP – Duties at Place.
+People may also refer to this term as DAP – Duties at Place.

 With DDU, your customers (the buyers) are responsible for: